 DO YOU HAVE ANY SPECIALS?

 All of the tattoo artists flash designs are specially priced as these are pieces they would especially like to do.

-We have NO amateurs or apprentices working at the studio so we don’t have an apprentice rate.
+We have NO amateurs working at the studio so we don’t have an apprentice rate.

 All of our artists have years of experience so are highly skilled and fast workers guaranteeing you value for money.

 DO I NEED TO PAY A DEPOSIT FOR AN APPOINTMENT?